 - Preheat the oven to 400ºF.
 While the oven is heating up, slice the zucchini and squash into 1/2 inch slices.
 Place onto a baking sheet.

-- In a bowl, stir together the olive oil, garlic and Italian seasoning.
+- In a bowl, stir together 2 Tablespoons olive oil, 2-3 teaspoons garlic and 1 teaspoon Italian seasoning.
 Then evenly pour over the zucchini and squash.
 Season with salt and pepper.

 - Serve while warm.
-Add fresh parsley if desired.
+Garnish with Parmesan and fresh parsley if desired.
 Season to taste.

 Notes